-Objective 6.3 Sourcewise will increase the organizations visibility and further inform the community about the local AAA through Projected Start and End Dates Title IIIB Funded PD or C 4 Update Status 5 publication of an annual impact report highlighting internal programming impact on the community; our network of grantees; and goals & objectives of the AAA. ⊠2020-2021 □ 2021-2022 □ Yes 図 No (Reference Section 8-1c,4, 5, 6, 7) □ 2022-2023 □2023-2024
+community 5 knowledge and anaerstanding of new to decess services in the community.
+Objective 6.3 Sourcewise will increase the organizations visibility and further inform the community about the local Projected Start and End Dates Title IIIB Funded PD or C 1 Update Status 2 AAA through publication of an annual impact report highlighting internal programming impact on the ⊠2020-2021 □Yes community; our network of grantees; and goals & objectives of the AAA. ⊠2021-2022 ⊠No (Reference Section 8-1c, 4, 5, 6, 7) □2022-2023 □2023-2024